GStreamer/gstreamer/markdown/design/segments.md

 ```

 The playback of a segment starts with a source or demuxer element
-pushing a segment event containing the start time, stop time and rate of
+pushing a `SEGMENT` event containing the start time, stop time and rate of
 the segment.
-The purpose of this segment is to inform downstream
+The purpose of this event is to inform downstream
 elements of the requested segment positions.
 Some elements might produce
 buffers that fall outside of the segment and that might therefore be
 discarded or clipped.